Before the first session

 Here is Carl Rogers founder of the Person Centred Approach (my original training) talking about Listening (1.49)

 Collaboration I don’t believe that one approach fits all.
 Some clients, for instance, prefer a formal or professional manner over a casual or warmer one.
 Some prefer to answer questions and others will want to have a audience for their story.
-I ask clients for on our relationship, the topics we are covering and the approach I am using.
-I invite them to tell me what works and will adapt what I do accordingly.
+I invite you to tell me what works and will adapt what I do accordingly.